apiaryio/apiaryio.github.com/_posts/2013-02-05-New-and-improved-PEG-parser.md

 # New and improved PEG parser

-We are delighted to let you know that we have completed migration to our new parser.
+I'm excited to to announce that I have finally completed migration to our new parser.
 It is more robust, more formal, totally open-source and will serve as a base for further improvements of our syntax.